minhdatng0/major-project/proposal/proposal-programingLanguage.md

 * Theme/Look:

 ## Materials & Methods
-I will be working with Retro Pie.
-I will install this over the current operating system, raspian.
-In addition I will require an internet connection to install the software initially an a flash drive to easily transport ROMS into the game folder.
+I will be using Nano to write the program with Java.
+I will also be using a markdown file to store predetermined values.

 ## Program Specifications
-RetroPie is a software for raspian that allows the raspberry pi to emulate games.
-The program can run games from the dreamcast console and anything before that.
-My goal is to run games for n64; I think anything that was released after that require additional modification and funding.
-The software will be installed onto raspbian and include Emulation Station and RetroArch.
-I am mainly making this project for personal use.
+The program will have the user mix a combination of ingredients, and potentially get a predetermined drink after running the program.
+The drinks will be stored on a markdown file and the user will potentially be able to look at a guide book within the program.
 ## Potential Challenges
-One of the main problems is controller calibration.
-While I do have a controller, it may be hard to calibrate the button to fit the needs of each console.
-This is not too bad of an issue because I could always use the keyboard.
-Another one would be finding games.
-Finding roms on legitimate websites will be next to impossible, so I may have to dig deep to find them.
+Getting the program to read a markdown file and apply the correct information may be a problem.
+While I have done this in the past, I do not have a method to read markdown files that I know for sure works.

 ## Time Line
-* Week 1:Install RetroPie onto Raspberry Pi
-* Week 2:Find game ROMS and install
+* Week 1: Write base program, implement user input and most functionality
+* Week 2: Add information to database, get program to read markdown files
-* Week 3:Test games and calibrate controllers
+* Week 3: Bug testing and fixing
-* Week 4:Organize data
-* Week 5:Patch anything that is needed

 # Evaluation
 ## 60%
-Retro Pi is installed and can run Emulation Station.
+Program can run without errors and user input works fine

 ## 80%
-Program can run most games
+Program can detect user input and respond accordingly

 ## 90+%
-Program can run Nintendo 64 games at a minimum of 30 frames per second, controller is properly calibrated and works with no problems
+Program can run perfectly and also includes a built in guide book